 Location: Park Ln NE, Atlanta, GA 30309Continue to 4 of 10 below.

 Historic Fourth Ward Park’s Splashpad

-Hang out along the Atlanta BeltLine and spend an afternoon at Historic Fourth Ward Park’s splash pad.
+Hang out along the Atlanta BeltLine Eastside Trail and spend an afternoon at Historic Fourth Ward Park’s splash pad in one of the city's best parks.
 With water jets streaming from the ground and overhead, your kids are sure to be cooled off and have a great time on the pad’s ample play space.
 The park also has a skate park and plenty of charming landscaped greenery.

 Location: 680 Dallas St NE Atlanta, GA 30308Continue to 5 of 10 below.

 After spending an afternoon playing in Atlanta’s first energy-cost neutral park, make a welcomed escape from the summer heat in the D.H.
 Stanton Park Splash ‘N Play.
 This splash pad is home to a commissioned piece of public art by Robert Witherspoon at its center.
 Visit the dynamic splash fountain from 10:00 a.m. to 8:00 p.m.
 May 1 to October 1 each year.

 Location: Martin St SE, Atlanta, GA 30315Continue to 6 of 10 below.

 With fountains of water blasting from the ground, you’ll have plenty of fun playing in the water at Perkerson Park’s splash pad.
 Open from 10:00 a.m. to 8:00 p.m. every day from May 1 to October 1, you’ll have plenty of time to play in the park’s 18-hole disc golf course before enjoying the splash ground.

 Location: 770 Deckner Ave SW, Atlanta, GA 30310Continue to 7 of 10 below.